cockroachdb/docs/v22.2/trigram-indexes.md

 docs_area: develop
 ---

-A _trigram index_ is a type of [inverted index](inverted-indexes.html) created on a [`STRING`](string.html) column.
+{% include_cached new-in.html version="v22.2" %} A _trigram index_ is a type of [inverted index](inverted-indexes.html) created on a [`STRING`](string.html) column.
 Trigram indexes are used to efficiently search for strings in large tables without providing an exact search term.

-This page describes to create and use trigram indexes on CockroachDB.
+This page describes how to create and use trigram indexes on CockroachDB.

 {{site.data.alerts.callout_info}}
 Some PostgreSQL syntax and features are currently unsupported.
 For details, see [Unsupported features](#unsupported-features).